 Hold the parent civilly liable for interfering with the other parent’s visitation or possessory rights

-What is a Writ of Habeas Corpus in Custody Order Violations?
+Writ of Habeas Corpus in Custody Order Violations

 The term “habeas corpus” is Latin for “produce the body.”
-As its name implies, a writ of habeas corpus in child custody cases is used to require one parent to return the child to the other parent who is entitled to possession.
+As its name implies, a writ of habeas corpus in child custody cases is used to require the offending parent to return the child to the parent who is entitled to possession.

 The writ of habeas corpus may be an appropriate measure when one of the parents refuses to return the child to the other parent in violation of the custody order.
 A Texas court may also require a parent to return a child when the child is at imminent risk of physical or emotional harm.

-When Can You Be Found in Contempt of Court for Violating a Custody Order?
+Contempt of Court for Violating a Custody Order

 The party filing a motion to enforce a custody order has the burden to prove that the other parent violated the terms of their child custody order.
 The court may refuse to find the parent who has violated the custody order in contempt of court if there is insufficient evidence of the alleged violation.

-A Texas court may not hold a party in contempt of court if there is a lack of evidence to prove the violation, or the custody order does not contain specific provisions regarding:
+A Texas court may not hold a party in contempt of court if there is a lack of evidence to prove the violation or if the custody order does not contain specific provisions regarding the following information:

 The identities of the parents and their children